jagneservices/FleetForge/README.md

 Set the `SUPABASE_URL` and `SUPABASE_ANON_KEY` environment variables before serving the site or running tests.

+## Storage Setup

+Create a storage bucket named `company-logos` in the Supabase dashboard.
+Files uploaded from `register-company.html` are placed under the path `logos/<filename>` inside this bucket.

+To serve logos publicly with `getPublicUrl()`, enable public access on the bucket or add a policy that allows reading the uploaded files.

 ## Row Level Security

 Enable RLS on your tables so each user only sees their own data.
 Example SQL: